feross/yt-player/README.md

 #### `opts.playsInline` (boolean)

 This parameter controls whether videos play inline or fullscreen in an HTML5 player on iOS.
-The default value is `true`.
+Default is `true`.

 #### `opts.start` (number)